 I do wish that my weight would reflect the decrease in sugar, but perhaps that will come over time.
-According to one article

 So, if you're a trucker, perhaps you might be able to identify with me.

 Have you ever tried to abstain from sugar as a professional truck driver?
-How did it go for you?

 What successes have you had?
 (Hopefully, you've had no failures.)

 If you became more sensitive to the amount of sugar you've been consuming, did it seem like everything in the truck stop stores was loaded with sugar?

 If you prepare your own meals in your truck, how hard has it been to resist using sugar and how did you overcome that?

 Besides the improvement in your health (which has a indirect effect on your finances), in what way has reducing your sugar consumption directly improved your finances?

-Please share your comments below.
+Please share your comments.